December 30, 2008

 1/2 teaspoon vanilla extract

 Preheat oven to 350F.
-Remove the crock pot bowl (the porcelain insert) from your crock pot and spread the apples evenly along the bottom.
+Remove the crock pot bowl (the porcelain insert) from your crock pot or just use a normal 9"x13" pan and spread the apples evenly along the bottom.
 Set aside.

 In a medium bowl, combine flour, oats, brown sugar, cinnamon and melted butter.
 Stir until crumbly.
 Set aside.

 In a medium saucepan, combine white sugar, cornstarch, water and vanilla.
 Cook, stirring, until thick and clear, 8 to 10 minutes.
 Pour evenly over apples.
-Cover apples with crumble mixture.
+Give the apples a good stir.

 5 comments: